 Masters student showcases dissertation at the Bank of England

-On 27 September, Leeds University Business School student, Andrea Charalambous, presented her dissertation at the Bank of England.
+On 22 November, Leeds University Business School student, Ilse Osorio Figueroa, presented her dissertation at the Bank of England.

-The MSc Banking and International Finance student showcased her research at the Financial Stability Strategy and Risk Directorate.
+The MSc Banking and International Finance student showcased her research at the Prudential Policy Directorate.

 The student was selected to take part in the Research Support Programme run by the Bank of England (BoE) which enables students from UK universities to experience research at the UK’s Central Bank, as well as receive support from a BoE researcher, in addition to their academic supervisor, when preparing their dissertation.
-Andrea was jointly supervised by Dr Joshua Cave, Lecturer in Banking and Finance, and Dr Chuan Du, Research Economist from the Bank of England.
+Ilse was jointly supervised by Dr Usman Gilani, Lecturer in Banking and Finance, and Dr Mahmoud Fatouh, Senior Economist at the Bank of England.

 Programme Director of the MSc Banking & International Finance, Dr Danilo V. Mascia commented:

 We are honoured to have such a valuable collaboration between our MSc Programme and the Central Bank.
 It provides our talented students with a platform to showcase and challenge their abilities whilst working closely with policymakers on pressing global issues.